awused/aw-man/README.md

 ## Customization

-Keyboard shortcuts can be customized in [aw-man.toml](aw-man.toml.sample).
+Keyboard shortcuts and context menu entries can be customized in [aw-man.toml](aw-man.toml.sample).
 See the comments in the config file for how to specify them.

 Recognized internal commands: